'American Honey' (2016) by Andrea Arnold

 Quick summary:

 The film opens with a dumpster diving Star (Sasha Lane) accompanied by two young children.
 After foraging a sweaty, meat juicy, vacuum-packed chicken, she notices a passenger van blasting hip-hop.
-Her interest is peaked and she follows them to the K-Mart across the street.
+Her interest is piqued and she follows them to the K-Mart across the street.

 Her first encounter with Crew 071, which she later uncovers is a “mag crew,” is through a lively Rihanna dance party that unfolds on the K-mart sales floor.
 Star is instantly taken by the apparent leader of the pack, Jake (LaBeouf).
 He flirts her into one of his recruits and propositions her with a “business opportunity” where she can make “$300 a day” if she’s good.